-This new lease accounting standard is the most significant accounting change in more than a decade, and it is coming very soon.
+ASC 842 is the most significant accounting change in more than a decade, and it is coming very soon.
 Corporate balance sheets of the most sophisticated top 1000 US companies will see the most significant impact.

 When first announced, it was believed that due to the significant change in accounting requirements, millions of jobs could be lost in various leasing industries as corporations shift away from leasing towards purchasing assets.
 The most vocal objections seemed to come from lobbying organizations.
 However, it appears to be quite the contrary.
 Recent statistics show that such indicators as equipment finance volumes in the US, the Dow Jones Industries Average and NASDAQ stock market indices are reaching record highs, rising since the February 2016 publication of the standard.

 While the intended purpose of the new lease accounting standard is to provide greater transparency regarding leasing arrangements, moving leases onto the balance sheet can also foster better business decisions.
-Although companies in every business sector lease, there is an unusually high concentration of leases in the telecommunications, the airline industry, and in retail with brick and mortar stores.
+Although companies in every business sector lease, there is an unusually high concentration of leases in the telecommunications, the airline industry, and in retail with brick-and-mortar stores.

 What do companies lease?
 Companies lease rather than buy many of the assets they use to run their businesses.
 Typically, the most significant dollar value of large corporate leases is in their real estate portfolios.

-- Factories to build products
+- Factories to build products.

-- Warehouse to store inventory
+- Warehouse to store inventory.

-- Retail stores used to sell merchandise
+- Retail stores used to sell merchandise.

-- Call centers used to provide customer support
+- Call centers used to provide customer support.

-- Data Centers used to house IT applications
+- Data Centers used to house IT applications.

-- Office buildings used to house administrative offices
+- Office buildings used to house administrative offices.

 Companies lease a vast and diverse portfolio of other assets, and they are referred to as equipment leases: